mssalvatore/tmpwatcher/README.md

 1. It may be acceptable for some files to be world writable.
 A whitelist capability to prevent unnecessary alerts would reduce false positives.

-1. It would be nice if OWWatcher had an option that told it to scan the whole system for directories with 0777 permissions and monitor them, rather than having the user specify each directory.
+1. It would be nice if TmpWatcher had an option that told it to scan the whole system for directories with 0777 permissions and monitor them, rather than having the user specify each directory.